The challenge: How to grow the creative economy and help arts and cultural organisations thrive in a time of austerity.

 Scaling promising solutions: We have helped take new ideas to large scale - like National Theatre Live which broadcasts the performances from the London stage to cinemas and arts centres around the world and now has a global paying audience of 1.5 million.

-Our Arts & Culture Finance team manages two social impact investment funds - the £7 million Arts Impact Fund and £3.7 million Cultural Impact Development Fund, which are are breaking new ground by bringing together public funders, philanthropic organisations and other private investors to help arts organisations not only to scale their activity, but also to better evidence the positive social impact they have on society.
+Our Arts & Culture Finance team manages social impact investment funds which are are breaking new ground by bringing together public funders, philanthropic organisations and other private investors to help arts organisations not only to scale their activity, but also to better evidence the positive social impact they have on society.
+We piloted the £7 million Arts Impact Fund between 2015-2019, and are now managing the £20 million Arts & Culture Impact Fund and the £3.7 million Cultural Impact Development Fund.

 We have also run mentoring programmes and other business support to help creative economy entrepreneurs grow their organisations - such as our Creative Business Mentoring Network.